thcheung/awesome-llms-for-chemistry-and-materials/README.md

 # Awesome LLMs for Chemistry and Materials Science

-This repository curates high-quality research papers and resources focused on the application of Large Language Models (LLMs) in chemistry and materials science.
+This repository curates high-quality research papers and datasets focused on the application of Large Language Models (LLMs) in chemistry and materials science.
 It emphasizes four key areas: **instruction-following**, **reasoning**, **multimodal**, and **agents**, each representing a critical aspect of advancing LLMs for scientific discovery.
-The resources include cutting-edge papers and repositories to guide researchers and enthusiasts in exploring LLMs' potential in these fields.
+The resources include cutting-edge papers and datasets to guide researchers and enthusiasts in exploring LLMs' potential in these fields.
 Contributions are welcome via issues or pull requests.

 ## Table of Contents